Get News & Updates Directly To Your Inbox

 What you eat matters.
-But how much you eat of different foods is important, too.
-Try keeping a close eye on how much you put on your plate of each food.
-Not only can you avoid overeating, you may also find that you can eat more than you thought.
-If you eat the right amounts of different types of foods, you can feel full and have a variety of foods without blowing your goal to eat healthy.
+How much you eat of various foods is important, too.
+Keep a close eye on how much food you put on your plate.
+Not only will it help you avoid overeating, you may also find you can eat more than you thought.
+When you eat the right amounts of different food types, you can feel full enjoying a variety of foods without blowing your goal to eat healthy.

-Since not all foods are equal, the amount you eat of different foods makes a big difference.
+Not all foods are equal, so the amount you eat matters.
 How much is the right amount?
 It depends on the food.

-There are some foods you can eat in plentiful portions.
-There are others you can eat in moderate portions.
-Then there are the tasty, often unhealthy, foods you should skip or eat as little of as possible.
+There are some foods you can load up on without guilt.
+There are others you should enjoy in moderation.
+Then there are tasty, often unhealthy foods you should skip or only eat in very small amounts.

-The first step to choosing the right portions is learning what a serving size is for different foods.
+The first step to controlling portion sizes is learning what makes up an ideal serving of different foods.

 Recommended sizes are much smaller than you might think.
-A serving of:
+An optimal serving of:

-Just two “problem” foods — solid fats and added sugars — can make up hundreds of your daily calories.
-Try to replace your problem foods with healthier choices.
-Instead of butter and other solid fats, try olive, canola, and other oils that are better for your waistline.
+Two “problem” foods — solid fats and added sugars — can make up hundreds of your daily calories.
+Replace them with healthier choices.
+Instead of butter and other solid fats, try olive, canola or other oils that are better for your waistline.

 Check food labels and restaurant menus for hidden calories.
-Learn to "eyeball" your portion size to see what’s too much.
+Learn to "eyeball" your portion sizes to avoid overeating.

-You can eat bigger portions of filling, nutritious foods like raw, steamed, grilled or baked vegetables.
-That includes tomatoes, broccoli, asparagus, lettuce, celery, cauliflower, bell peppers, zucchinis, radishes, mushrooms and more.
-Try adding spices for flavor instead of fat or salt.
+You can eat larger portions of filling, nutritious foods.
+Raw, steamed, grilled and baked vegetables are good examples.
+Enjoy generous servings of tomatoes, broccoli, asparagus, lettuce, celery, cauliflower, bell peppers, zucchinis, radishes and mushrooms.
+Add spices for flavor instead of fat or salt.

-Fruit is full of vitamins.
+Fruits are full of vitamins.
 Eat as many lower-sugar fruits like grapefruit, kiwi, blackberries, raspberries and strawberries as you want.
-But trim your portions of higher sugar fruits like apples, mangos, pineapple, oranges, cantaloupe and bananas.
-And eat the whole fruit, not just the juice.
-The sugar and carbohydrates in juices and higher-sugar fruits can wreck your diet if you aren’t careful.
+Limit the number of higher- sugar fruits like apples, mangoes, pineapple, oranges, cantaloupe and bananas.
+Remember to eat the whole fruit, along with its juice.
+When you do, you won’t crave the sugary fruit juices that can wreck your diet if you aren’t careful.

-Eat foods that are higher in carbohydrates in smaller portions, and less often.
-That includes potatoes, grains, rice, white and wheat flour-based pasta, breads, and tortillas chips all fall in this category.
+When you indulge in foods that are high in carbohydrates, eat smaller portions – and do so less often.
+Potatoes, grains, rice, white and wheat flour-based pasta, breads and tortillas chips all fall in this category.

 Legumes are filling, healthy and full of protein, but they’re also high in carbs.
 They include black beans, fava beans, lima beans, lentils and peas.

 Portion sizes of fat-free and low-fat milk, yogurt, cottage cheese and cream cheese should be moderate.
-The same holds true for fish and lean meats like white meat chicken and turkey, pork tenderloin, and beef tenderloin in moderation.
-Prepare it broiled, grilled, baked or pan sautéed, not fried.
+The same holds true for fish and lean meats like white meat chicken and turkey, pork tenderloin and beef tenderloin in moderation.
+Meats are best prepared broiled, grilled, baked or pan sautéed – not fried.

-Try some portion-control tricks.
-It’s a secret of healthy eating, says WebMD.
-These tips can help you avoid some common portion-size problems:
+Try some of these portion-control tricks.
+They can help you avoid some common portion-size pitfalls: